C4ptainCrunch/thesis/source/index.rst

 This game is also sometimes called Awele, Oware, Owari or Ayo in the neighboring countries, languages and cultures :cite:`crane1982`.

 Originally, the game is played on the ground, by digging two rows of six small pits, each containing stones, seeds or shells.
-In the present document, we will name them seeds.
+In the present document, we name them seeds.
 The game is also often played on a wooden board symbolizing the original dirt pits.
 The board can be schematized as in :numref:`fig:initial_board`, every big circle representing a pit and every small disc representing a seed.
 Numbers at the bottom right of each pit are the counts of seeds in each pit for better readability.
 Each row of pits is owned by a player that sits in front of it (see :numref:`board`).